 The Nonprofit Management Institute is offered by the College of Extended Education and the Valley of the Sun United Way.
 This program is designed to enhance the management skills of those who serve nonprofit human services groups, hospitals, government agencies, churches, private schools, art organizations, environmental groups, and others in the nonprofit sector.
-For more information, see "Nonprofit Management Certificate Program," page 687, or call 480/965-9200.
+For more information, call 480/965-9200.